Meet the Team

 I am a licensed social worker and graduate of Stockton University's MSW program.
-While I have experience working with people of all ages, I specialize helping children ages 11-14 overcome social, behavioral and emotional issues.
+While I have experience working with people of various ages, I specialize helping children ages 11-14 overcome social, behavioral and emotional issues.
+I also have experience with grief and trauma therapy.
 I enjoy working with individuals, groups and families alike, and strive to help others reach their goals in therapy using evidence based practices.
-My approach to therapy is solution-focused and strengths-based.
-I am trained in Trauma-Focused CBT and have experience in grief and trauma counseling.
+My approach to therapy is compassionate, solution-focused and strengths-based.
 I have a passion for helping others recognize their potential for change and their ability to take the first step towards wellness.

 Trisch is a Licensed Social Worker, Certified Gambling Addiction Counselor and beginning 1 Somatic Experiencing ® Practitioner.
 She uses a holistic client-centered, trauma-informed approach in therapy.
+She works with children, adolescents, adults & couples.
 She believes in integrating the physical, psychological, emotional, and spiritual dimensions to find meaning and purpose in one’s life to move beyond limitations and develop the capacity to overcome adversity, increase resilience and cultivate self-transformation.